-$No\Secondary\Stack$
+5.1.54 No\Secondary\Stack

 [GNAT] This restriction ensures at compile time that the generated code does not contain any reference to the secondary stack.
 The secondary stack is used to implement functions returning unconstrained objects (arrays or records) on some targets.
+Suppresses the allocation of secondary stacks for tasks (excluding the environment task) at run time.

-No\Select\Statements
+5.1.55 No\Select\Statements